conveyal/analysis-backend/README.md

 ## Building and running

-Once you have configured `analysis.properties` and started mongo locally, build the application with `mvn package` and start it with `java -Xmx2g -jar target/shaded/vX.Y.Z.jar`
+Once you have configured `analysis.properties` and started mongo locally, build the application with `mvn package` and start it with `java -Xmx2g -cp target/shaded/vX.Y.Z.jar com.conveyal.analysis.BackendMain`

 Next, follow the instructions to start the [analysis-ui frontend](https://github.com/conveyal/analysis-ui).
 Once that is running, you should be able to log in without authentication (using the frontend URL, e.g. http://localhost:3000).